flats/flats.github.io/source/_posts/2015-12-02-getting-to-know-rubys-map-and-reduce.markdown

 ```
 Let's break this not-quite-recursive code down into separate steps.

-1. Mr. Grzesiak splits `module_name`, which is our starting string, into the array ["X", "Y", "Z"].
+1. Mr. Grzesiak splits `module_name`, which is our starting string, on the scope resolution operator into the array ["X", "Y", "Z"].

 2. He then uses `#inject` with the `inject(initial)` syntax, which will initialize the accumulator, called `memo`, to an empty array.